SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 * * *

 The insecure gets() function should never be used due to its lack of boundary checks on user input.
 This can result in the overwriting of memory that can lead to arbitrary code execution.
 ASLR and enabling the NX bit are not adequate in the prevention of binary exploitation (however they do help mitigate vulnerabilities).
-The following remediations should be strongly considered to prevent the attack outlined in this report:
+The following remediations should be strongly considered to prevent the attack outlined in this report\:

 *   Replace the gets() function with fgets()